 - Eating Concerns Consultation Team

-- Enrollment in a Ph.D. or Psy.D program in Clinical or Counseling Psychology
+- Enrollment in a Ph.D. or Psy.D program in Clinical, Counseling, or School Psychology

-- Completion of a minimum of two semesters of recent, supervised counseling/clinical practica prior to acceptance
+- Completion of a minimum of two semesters of recent, supervised counseling, clinical, or school practica prior to acceptance

 - Current good standing within your academic program

 - Application deadlines differ for each academic program.
-Please consult with your program or the CCS Practicum Coordinator regarding application deadlines (which are typically in February).
+Please consult with your program or Dr. Swope regarding application deadlines (which are typically in February).

 - Interested candidates, please submit the following materials: